Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 Finally, be sure to purchase "sexed" female chicks as opposed to "straight run" (mixed male and female), otherwise you will end up

 with roosters - lots of them!
 Which leads right into...

 Thinking about keeping a rooster?
 We don't recommend it for first-time flock owners... at least not to start!
 Contrary to popular belief,

 roosters are not needed for hens to lay eggs.
 Plus, they are loud and may cause a problem with zoning ordinances and neighbors.

 Many people think roosters just crow in the morning.
 Consider that myth busted!
 They crow throughout the day.
 That said, they are

 GORGEOUS and do help protect hens against predators.
 Once you have experience with hens, neighbors, zoning

 ordinances etc., you'll be in a better position to give one a try.
 (And the No-Crow Rooster Collar sure will come in handy!)

 Where To Get Chickens

-Baby chicks can be purchased at a bird hatchery, garden or farm supply store, through other online sales channels like Facebook, or through local contacts.
+Baby chicks can be purchased at a bird hatchery like ours, a garden or farm supply store, through other online sales channels like Facebook, or through local contacts.

 Just like puppies, baby chicks are unbelievably adorable and loveable.
 And just like puppies, they're a handful!
 That said, we totally